Arksine/moonraker/docs/configuration.md

 # moonraker.conf

 [wled strip_name]
+type:
+#   The type of device.
+Can be either http, or serial.
+#   This parameter must be provided.
 address:
-#   The address should be a valid ip or hostname for the wled webserver and
+#   The address should be a valid ip or hostname for the wled webserver.
-#   must be specified
+#   Required when type: http
+serial:
+#   The serial port to be used to communicate directly to wled.
+Requires wled
+#   0.13 Build 2108250 or later.
+#   Required when type: serial
 initial_preset:
 #   Initial preset ID (favourite) to use.
 If not specified initial_colors
 #   will be used instead.